hdclark/DICOMautomaton/README.md

 must be used to generate the binaries.
 The interactive Docker container will likely suffice.
 Additionally this technique only provides the `dicomautomaton_dispatcher` binary.
-All shared libraries needed to run it are bundled, but `glibc` and some other intrinsic libraries are not and must therefore be similar.
-Also note that compilation arguments and architecture-specific tunings will ruin portability.
+All shared libraries needed to run it are bundled, including `glibc` and some other intrinsic libraries in case the host and target `glibc` differ.
+If the `patchelf` program is available, the binary will be patched to use the bundled `ld-linux.so` interpreter and `glibc`, otherwise the system interpreter will be used.
+If `patchelf` is not available it is best to remove `ld-linux`, `libm`, and `libc` from the bundle and rely fully on the target `glibc`.
+Mixing and matching bits of different `glibc` installations will almost certainly result in segmentation faults or silent failures so it is not recommended in any circumstances.
+Also note that compilation arguments and architecture-specific tunings will likely ruin portability.

 Alternatively, a second wrapper script (`emulate_dcma`) uses `qemu-x86_64` to emulate a 64 bit x86 system and preload bundled libraries.
 This script may work when the native `LD_PRELOAD` trick fails, but emulation may be slow.
+The cpu can be emulated, so it may be possible to support architecture-specific tunings this way.

 Portability, validity of the program, and full functionality are *NOT* guaranteed using either script!
 The preload trick is best run in a controlled